stevepur/Kepler-RaDex2Pix/README.md

 ra_dec_2_pix is fast when called with arrays of (ra, dec) pairs for a single mjd, processing 12.5 million positions in 4.5 minutes.  pix_2_ra_dec is slower at a single mjd, processing one million positions in 9 minutes.

+Some interesting applications of raDec2Pix are found at https://github.com/stevepur/Kepler-PixelModeling.

 ## This class contains the following functions:

 ### Initializer: